autometrics-dev/autometrics-rs/README.md

 Add the `#[autometrics]` attribute to any function or `impl` block you want to collect metrics for.

 We recommend using it for any important function in your code base (HTTP handlers, database calls, etc), possibly excluding simple utilities that are infallible or have negligible execution time.

+#### Optional Parameters

+- `track_concurrency` - if enabled (by passing `#[autometrics(track_concurrency)]`), autometrics will also track the number of concurrent calls to that function using a gauge.
+This may be most useful for top-level functions such as the main HTTP handler that passes off requests to other functions.

 ### Result Type Labels